How it works

 Send the firm-branded PDF back.

-The output is a renewal challenge report — your firm’s logo, your firm’s colors, your firm’s tone — with executive summary, line-by-line math, and a recommendation the carrier can't hand-wave away.
+The output is a renewal challenge report — your firm’s logo, your firm’s colours, your firm’s tone — with executive summary, line-by-line math, and a recommendation the carrier can’t hand-wave away.

 The methodology, in full

-Every step below runs for every health-line benefit on the renewal.
-The same logic appears as a footnote on the report PDF — so when the underwriter pushes back, the answer is already on the page.
+At the core are five adjustments that turn a carrier’s quoted loss ratio into a defensible one.
+The full sequence — eight steps for every health line — runs on every renewal, and the same logic appears as a footnote on the report PDF.
+When the underwriter pushes back, the answer is already on the page.

 1. 01

-Individual claimants above $25,000 are removed from paid claims and replaced with a standard pool-charge PMPM.
+Individual claimants above the carrier’s pooling threshold — anywhere from $10,000 to $25,000 depending on the insurer and the size of the group — are removed from paid claims and replaced with a standard pool charge.
 This isolates the experience the group is actually responsible for — and exposes how much of the “premium” is really pooled risk the carrier never had to fund.

 2. 02